himslm01/himslm01.github.io/kubernetes/k3s/deploying_ha_cluster.md

 I have deployed an HA cluster of three server nodes, each of which can also run workloads, using Terraform.
 I chose to deploy 3 Ubuntu 22.04 server VMs, and included all of the configuration files and the scripts to install K3s in [cloud-init ](https://cloud-init.io/) cloud config files.

-Installing this way has the disadvantage that you must deploy the first VM, with the first server node, on its own.
-You must wait until the HA control-plane is available before you can start to deploy the other VMs.
+Installing this way has the disadvantage that you must deploy the first VM, with the first K3s server node, on its own.
+You must wait until the HA control-plane is available on that VM before you can start to deploy the other VMs with the other server (or agent) nodes.

-I believe it is better to deploy the VMs with minimum configuration then using another automation tool to deploy K3s.
+This will work well for many Infrastructure as a Service environments, but for others I believe it may be better to deploy the VMs Terraform use another automation tool to deploy K3s.

 ### Deploying using Terraform and Ansible

-I would suggest setting the IP addresses and hostnames, deploying the sysctl configuration, creating standard users with their SSH keys, and installing dependent packages - like `nfs-common` and your VM providor's guest tools - using Terraform and cloud-init, and then deploying the K3s cluster onto those nodes using Ansible.
+I would suggest using Terraform and cloud-init to set the IP addresses and hostnames, deploy the sysctl configuration, create standard users with their SSH keys, and install dependent packages - like `nfs-common` and your VM provider's guest tools.

+When the nodes are available I suggest deploying the K3s cluster onto those nodes using Ansible.